yujinyan/blog/content/blog/posts/notes-rabbitmq-spring-boot.md

 ## Listener container

-So far we declared desired entities in the broker, but haven't yet wired up our `DomainEventListener`’s to consume messages from it and perform business logic.
+So far we have declared desired entities in the broker, but haven't yet wired up our `DomainEventListener`’s to consume messages from it and perform business logic.
 To do so, we need to wrap our event handlers inside `MessageListenerContainer`’s.

 A `MessageListenerContainer` represents an *active* or *hot* component.
-It handles the connection to the message broker and provides methods for starting and stopping as a lifecycle component.
+It handles the connection to the message broker.
 When the connection is broken, `SimpleMessageListenerConainer` will try to restart the listener.
+As a lifeycle component, it provides methods for starting and stopping.

 To programmatically register our domain listeners, we can implement `RabbitListenerConfigurer` and use the `RabbitListenerEndpointRegistrar` like this: